LPAndersson/SIML/docs/04-statisticalLearning.md

 <img src="04-statisticalLearning_files/figure-html/lasso-1.png" alt="Coefficients as lambda is varied for the lasso" width="80%" />
 <p class="caption">(\#fig:lasso)Coefficients as lambda is varied for the lasso</p>
 </div>
 In the pictures we see that the fitted coefficients decrease towards 0 as $\lambda$ increases.
-The main difference between the two methods is that in the ridge regression all coefficients are strictly positive for any finite $\lambda$, while for the lasso coefficients become 0 when $\lambda$ is large.
+The main difference between the two methods is that in the ridge regression all coefficients are strictly positive for any finite $\lambda$, while for the lasso, coefficients become 0 when $\lambda$ is large.
 This difference relates to model interpretability.
 That is, the lasso will produce a simple model where many variables can be disregarded.
 We also mention that the lasso and ridge regression can, unlike unregularized least squares, handle the case $p>>n$.
 There is a generalization of ridge and lasso called elastic net, where a parameter $0\leq \alpha \leq 1$ is introduced and the loss function is instead,
 $$
 E_{in} + \lambda\left( \alpha \sum_{i=1}^p | \beta_j | + (1-\alpha) \sum_{i=1}^p \beta_j^2\right).
 $$